microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/ConfigurationAndProfiles.md

 a [camera profile](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit/Definitions/MixedRealityCameraProfile.cs),
 which contains those different transparent vs. opaque settings.

-Profiles can be more useful in more complicated cases, like in the [InputSystem](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit/Definitions/InputSystem/MixedRealityInputSystemProfile.cs).
+An example of a more complex profile is the the [InputSystem](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit/Definitions/InputSystem/MixedRealityInputSystemProfile.cs).
 Some of the properties on that profile (such as the MixedRealityInputDataProviderConfiguration entities) control the objects that will be instantiated at runtime - this is how the input system knows how to create OpenVR, WMR and Unity input subsystems.
 This profile is not just a set of properties that configures if